-A lucky choice of route down the hay field after a hay turning session took me past a small butterfly nectaring on some still flowering Lousewort.
-It was even still there when I returned with the camera.
-My initial thought was that it was a Fritillary of some sort – we’ve seen Marsh Fritillaries here occasionally in the past, but subsequent images show that it was a female Small Pearl-bordered Fritillary butterfly, Boloria selene.
-The first time I’ve ever seen one anywhere, and a real treat, since they’re a declining species across the UK.Click here for more on the life cycle and ecology of this pretty butterfly, which uses Common Dog-violets, or Marsh violets as a larval food source.
-We have Marsh Violets growing in our lower wet meadow and after scattering seed, an abundance of Dog-violets in both the garden and our upper hay meadow close to where I found the butterfly.
-Shown below in flower in April 2019…
+A lucky choice of route down the hay field after a hay turning session took me past a small butterfly nectaring on some still flowering Lousewort, Pedicularis sylvatica.
+It was even there when I returned with the camera.
+My initial thought was that it was a fritillary of some sort – we’ve seen Marsh fritillaries here occasionally in the past, but subsequent images show that it was a female Small Pearl-bordered fritillary butterfly, Boloria selene.
+The first time I’ve ever seen one anywhere, and a real treat, since they’re a declining species across the UK.Click here for more on the life cycle and ecology of this pretty butterfly, which uses Common Dog-violets, Viola riviniana, or Marsh violets, Viola palustris, as a larval food source.
+We have Marsh violets growing in our lower wet meadow and after scattering seed, an abundance of Dog-violets in both the garden and our upper hay meadow close to where I found the butterfly.
+Shown below in flower in April 2019.

 One thing I’ve also noticed is that whilst many honey bees return and die outside the hive, or indeed die inside and are then pushed out by other bees clearing the dead bodies, many bumbles seem to die on flowers.

 Is there a better place to be, during one’s last hours I wonder?